wano-rojano/rice-disease-agent/app/README.md

 # 🤖 LangGraph Agent Implementation

-This directory contains the complete implementation of a LangGraph agent with A2A protocol and helpfulness evaluation.
+This directory contains the complete implementation of a LangGraph agent with A2A protocol and helpfulness evaluation integrated into a Chainlit app.
 This README provides detailed technical documentation for understanding and extending the codebase.

 ## 📁 File Structure